 The monastery ensemble does not only consist of the religious buildings themselves.
-It contents also a variety of buildings and smaller units which give testimony of the fact that monasteries were not only places for religious life, but also economical centres which had relevance for the whole region.
-The ensemble includes till today numerous stables, barns and other agricultural buildings as well as components with special purpose as vine cellars, a hole to storage ice, and others.
+It also comprises a variety of buildings and smaller units which give testimony of the fact that monasteries were not only places for religious life, but also economical centres which had relevance for the whole region.
+The ensemble includes till today numerous stables, barns and other agricultural buildings as well as components with special purposes such as vine cellars, a hole to storage ice, and others.

-The most impressive component of the monastery area is the historic wall which surrounds the ensemble and has a total length of more than a kilometre and a height from two to more than five metres.
+Beside the monastery itself the most impressive component of the monastery area is the historic wall which surrounds the ensemble and has a total length of several kilometres and a height from two to more than five metres.
 However, the wall is neglected and it is not included in visits or guided tours.
 Furthermore, it is understood by parts of the inhabitants of the village as a sign of division between the monastery and the village – what indeed had been its purpose in the past.
-For this reason parts of the wall are endangered by the lack of maintenance, vandalism and misuse.
+A relevant problem is given by the fact that the wall has countless owners – every owner of a narrow stripe of field or garden owns the related small section of the wall.
+For all these reasons considerable parts of the wall are endangered by lack of maintenance, vandalism and misuse.

-The aim of the project is to raise awareness about the wall surrounding the monastery among the administration, the visitors and the local inhabitants and thus to contribute in the mid-term to its appreciation, protection and conservation.
+The aim of the training course is to raise awareness about the wall among the administration, the visitors and the local inhabitants and thus to contribute in the mid-term to its appreciation, protection and conservation.

 During the 2021 training course, those parts of the wall which are closed to the natural environment – a section of almost two kilometres length – will be documented in detail.
 The documentation will follow the standards of heritage documentation and will include photographic documentation, drawings and a verbal part.